+Guizhou is a relatively poor province compared to the rest of China and has a significantly smaller talent pool.
+The emergence of the big data sector in this province has raised demands for the training of youth to provide them with skills relevant to the new industries being created (Bloomberg 2016).
 Three important points come to fore when we track the trajectory of Guizhou's development.
-First, it is the big data sector pushing Guizhou's that growth significantly (Bloomberg 2016).
+First, it is the big data sector that is pushing Guizhou's growth significantly (Bloomberg 2016).
 One may argue that there is no direct causal relationship between big data sector and Yangtze River.
 However, it is important to note that for a province like Guizhou which historically has been suffering from connectivity issues, it becomes very important to build infrastructure so as to attract businesses.
 Although the river connectivity and big data industries might not have a direct relationship, it is clear that Yangtze River Delta Economic Zone has paved the way for opening up of the region and enhancing its connectivity.
 Thus, it makes the province much more attractive as it manages to offset one of the key shortcomings the province had.

 Second, Guizhou is an ecologically sensitive area.
-To give a push to big data companies instead of traditional industries results in the vulnerable region being less In fact, it environmental degradation. facilitates sustainable development in the region as big data companies are at forefront when it comes to adoption of sustainable technology and big data itself has the potential to understand corporate sustainability so as to find the link between the business world and the environment which in turn can give insights on promoting development in an eco-friendly way (Hsu 2014).
+To give a push to big data companies instead of traditional industries results in the region being less vulnerable to environmental degradation.
+In fact, it facilitates sustainable development in the region as big data companies are at forefront when it comes to adoption of sustainable technology and big data itself has the potential to understand corporate sustainability so as to find the link between the business world and the environment which in turn can give insights on promoting development in an ecofriendly way (Hsu 2014).